urmishah707/GabGPT/README.md

 ## **GabGPT**
-### A full-stack ChatGPT-style web app where users can create, revisit, and delete conversations with an AI, with a secure login system and and a clean UI.
+### A full-stack AI-powered chat app where users can create, revisit, and delete conversations with an AI, with a secure login system and and a clean UI.

 <hr style="border: 1px solid white;">